 A hugely popular destination for expats, Spain is home to a large number of foreign national residents.
 12.8% of the Spanish population is now made up of immigrants, while the country’s hot weather and laidback lifestyle have proved to be a great attraction for Brits moving abroad.

 Whether you’re retiring abroad to Spain or moving for a new career, there’s a few things to bear in mind before emigrating to Spain.

 Do you need a visa to move to Spain?

 Depending on where you are emigrating to Spain from, you may require to apply for a visa.
-Similarly, if you are beginning a new job and will soon emigrate to Spain, you will need to also be aware of your rights to work in the country.
+Similarly, if you are moving to Spain for work, you will need to also be aware of your rights to work in the country.

 EU citizens are able to emigrate to and work freely in Spain, as are citizens of the EEA.
 Expats from the US, Canada or Australia will need to apply for both a Spanish work permit and a residence visa.

 How to get your NIE